 While nobody can deny the growing significance of the digital customer, traditional media still provide valuable customer insight for a successful customer experience strategy.
 Traditional media include face-to-face meetings, phone conversations, advertising/direct mail, email exchanges, surveys/focus groups and more.
 Insights from these sources also can be integrated into each customer’s Holistic Customer Profile, allowing your company to conduct Big Data Analysis on the information and develop better customer engagement tactics.

 Emerging Technologies comprise a fourth pillar, capable of generating lots of valuable customer insights as customers engage with all kinds of new connected devices.
 Companies can already learn where and how customers use their mobile apps, what and when they buy, when they abandon a shopping cart, and more.
 They can now leverage data coming off wearables – what customers are using the devices for, where and when they use them, etc. They can apply Internet of Things (IoT) technology to receive constant information from IoT sensors regarding product usage, and to pro-actively respond to sensor requests.
 Virtual Reality (VR), personalized video and addressable TV also are great new technologies to better learn about customer preferences and behavior.

-In a successful customer experience strategy, all five customer engagement pillars must dynamically share customer insights with each other via the Big Data Analytics, Holistic Customer Profile, and Identity Resolution layers.
+In a successful customer experience strategy, all four customer engagement pillars must dynamically share customer insights with each other via the Big Data Analytics, Holistic Customer Profile, and Identity Resolution layers.
 Customer insights must flow across all pillars to avoid dangerous intra-company silos.
-For example, a company may leverage insight coming from the Social Media or Emerging Technologies pillars to influence which products/services to offer via the eCommerce pillar, leverage eCommerce customer behaviors to influence activities in the Customer Experience pillar, etc.
+For example, a company may leverage insight coming from the Social Media or Emerging Technologies pillars to influence which products/services to offer via the eCommerce pillar, etc.